 - Parking will be available at two locations: near the Egg Lawn inside The Parklands and at Highview Baptist Church.
 To enter the Parklands parking area, use the main entrance to Beckley Creek Park from Shelbyville Road.
 Those who park at Highview Baptist Church will be shuttled to and from the Egg Lawn.
 All participants will receive final parking instructions by email the week of the race.

 - Check the course route.
-The Great Pumpkin 10k runs through Beckley Creek Park.
+The Norton Sports Health 10k runs through Beckley Creek Park.

 Friday, Sept.
 20 · 11 a.m. to 7 p.m.